 Biscayne Bay, located within coastal Miami-Dade County (County), is a subtropical, shallow estuary in southeast Florida (Figure 1-1).
 From the mainland coast on the west to the barrier islands on the east, Biscayne Bay encompasses nearly 430 square miles and is widely used by residents and tourists for commercial and recreational purposes.
 A renowned travel destination and real estate market, Biscayne Bay is considered the blue heart of Miami-Dade County.
 Biscayne Bay is home to two State aquatic preserves, a State-designated critical wildlife area, a national park, and a national marine sanctuary.

 Biscayne Bay is designated a Class III water body and has been further designated an Outstanding Florida Water under Section 62-302.700, Florida Administrative Code (FAC)..
 This classification affords the bay a high level of protection from water quality degradation as established by the Florida Department of Environmental Protection (FDEP).
-Fish consumption and recreation are allowable activities within Class III waters, and as a matter of policy the County supports the propagation and maintenance of a healthy, well-balanced population of fish and wildlife.
+Fish consumption; and recreation are allowable activities within Class III waters, and as a matter of policy the County supports the propagation and maintenance of a healthy, well-balanced population of fish and wildlife.

 Based on the level of protection afforded to Biscayne Bay, the County and other local stakeholders, as well as the FDEP, are working together to address water quality impairments in the Biscayne Bay watershed.
 With FDEP support, the Biscayne Bay Commission was formed on June 3, 2021, by the Florida legislature as an advisory council to FDEP to unite the efforts of the local and state stakeholders for coordinated plans, programs, and public outreach.
 The Biscayne Bay Commission held its inaugural meeting on January 4, 2022.
 The first order of business was to review and consolidate existing programs and projects into a strategic plan for bay improvement.